ULHPC/ulhpc-docs/README.md

       $> make release

 It will finish the release using `git-flow`, create the appropriate tag in the `production` branch and merge all things the way they should be.

-## Python Code Development

-The Python code for `ulhpc-docs` is developed as a Python package, i.e. following the [official guidelines](https://packaging.python.org/overview/).

-To play in live with the code while developing it, install it in "_editable_" mode by running:

-    pip install -e ./

-In practice:

-    cd src
-    make

-Later on, you can clean the directory using

-    make clean

-Now you can enjoy live runs.